Best Small Dog Food For Allergies For The Money: Top 5 Picks

 What We Like:

-• Real salmon as first ingredient
+• Real salmon as primary protein

-• Fortified with live probiotics
+• Contains live probiotics

-• High protein for small breeds
+• High protein content for small breeds

-• Sunflower oil for skin and coat
+• Sunflower oil for skin health

 • No artificial flavors or preservatives